fkkcloud/ColorOfWorld/project_posts/2014-03-17-StreetView-Collect-Draw-on-Map-with-LeapMotion.md

 Each fingers street view and defined color palette will also displayed very left side

+It will draw on the map with collected color palette

-All the layout is just temp and it is just tech demo
+All the layout is just temp and it is just tech demo!

 <b>Download Palette Exporter Tester App 2 (run on OSX only) </b>
 http://fkkcloud.com/apps/ColorPaletteExporter_tester2.zip
+'t' key to hide map and see the what has been drawn 'r' key to restore map

 http://www.youtube.com/watch?v=Yclz-w1nxiE